 SBA 7(a) Loan

-A government-backed loan offers up to $5 million.
+A Small Business Administration 7(a) loan is a government-backed loan that offers up to $5 million.
 7(a) loans tend to provide more favorable terms and lower interest rates for business owners seeking substantial funding, generally those with a 640 or higher credit score.

 Working Capital